 About the Author

 Born in Newark, New Jersey, Siminoff built a pedal steel guitar when he was 18 and crafted it with linkage from model airplane parts.
-The steel guitar was soon followed by a five-string banjo, planting the seed for his life-long dedication to the art of luthierie.
+The steel guitar was soon followed by a five-string banjo and an F5 style mandolin, planting the seed for his life-long dedication to the art of luthierie.

 By the time Roger was 20, he was building custom banjo necks to convert tenor banjos to the more popular five-string models for musicians in the New York metropolitan area in the 1960s.
 Soon after, he started a mail-order parts business called Siminoff Banjos that produced a line of banjo and mandolin parts and distributed them to instrument makers world wide.